-The principle of the differential leakage measurement is based on induction hence, this method is susceptible to external magnetic fields and high load currents.
-As current passes through the live wire in one direction, the current in the natural wire travels in the opposite direction.
+The principle of the differential leakage measurement is based on induction; therefore, this method is susceptible to external magnetic fields and high load currents.
+As current passes through the live wire in one direction, the current in the natural wire travels in the opposite direction, the current in the natural wire travels in the opposite direction.
 Each current produces a magnetic field in opposite directions and directly proportional to the strength of current.
-See figure 17.
+See Figure 17.

-Figure 17: Opposite magnetic fields in live and neutral wire
+Figure 17 - Opposite magnetic fields in live and neutral wire

-The current in the live wire carries both the functional current and the leakage current whereby the current in the neutral wire contains only the functional current.
+The current in the live wire carries both the functional current and the leakage current, whilst the current in the neutral wire contains only the functional current.
 By subtracting both currents, you end up with the leakage current.

-This is done in practise by passing both live and neutral wires through a current transformer (CT).
+This is done in practice by passing both live and neutral wires through a current transformer (CT).
 The live and neutral wires act as the primary windings whereas the CT acts as the secondary winding.
-The net magnetic field in the primary wire is equal to the leakage current as the neutral "field" cancels all but the leakage current from the live wire.
+The net magnetic field in the primary wire is equal to the leakage current as the neutral 'field' cancels all but the leakage current from the live wire.
 The current being inducted in the CT is equal to the leakage current.